-If you cannot find answers here, practical questions about applying to the department can be addressed to the Academic Department Administrator, Jessica Rechtschaffer.
+If you cannot find answers here, practical questions about applying to the department can be addressed to the Director of Academic Administration and Finance, Jessica Rechtschaffer.

 Inquiries about academic aspects of the graduate program can be addressed to the Director of Graduate Studies.
 You may want to contact individual members of the faculty with whom you are interested in working, especially for the Ph.D. program.